 - Unique YINGWATI ‘Job Fit – Job Ready’ program which is culturally aligned.
 We employ to train not train to employ.

 - Expansive Cultural Knowledge and Community Connectivity

-- Value adding to Federal and NT Indigenous Economic Development Procurement Policies
+- Value adding to Federal and NT Indigenous Economic Development Policies and Procurments.

 To break poverty and the dependency cycle by delivering and divesting our services to create long term inter-generational opportunities for Aboriginal and the wider Community we operate in.

 To be the leading Aboriginal Company in advancing the social and economic well being of Aboriginal people towards achieving self-determination and self-management into the future.